carpentries/trainers/policy/it_curriculum_maintainance.md

 merging into the curriculum.
 - Prior to merging all trainers will be invited to review the pull request and provide feedback over a perio
+- require to document the procedure of each update and document the technical procedures used in the past so that these can be improved upon each time.
 ##
 how/where additional information is documented (ie addresses IT/1173